|Internet-Draft||Turn On 6LoRH||September 2020|

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119][RFC8174] when, and only when, they appear in all capitals, as shown here.¶

 This specification defines a new flag "Enable RFC8138 Compression" (T).
-The "T" flag is set to turn-on the use of the compression of RPL artifacts with [RFC8138] within the DODAG.
-The new "T" flag is encoded in position 2 of the reserved Flags field in the RPL DODAG Configuration Option, and set to 0 in legacy implementations as specified in Section 6.7.6 of [RFC6550].¶
+The "T" flag is set to turn-on the use of [RFC8138] within the DODAG.
+The "T" flag is encoded in position 2 of the reserved Flags in the DODAG Configuration Option (counting from bit 0 as the most significant bit) and set to 0 in legacy implementations as specified respectively in Sections 20.14 and 6.7.6 of [RFC6550].¶

 A node SHOULD generate packets in the compressed form using [RFC8138] if and only if the "T" flag is set.
 This behavior can be overridden by configuration or network management.
 Overriding may be needed e.g., to turn on the compression in a network where all nodes support [RFC8138] but the Root does not support this specification and cannot set the "T" flag, or to disable it locally in case of a problem.¶